yclim95/project-management-foundation/README.md

 ```
 1. Describes the boundaries of the project (included & not included)

 2. Project Scope in Writing
 - Helps avoid scope creep (Additional unexpected deliverables)
 - Reminds stakeholders what was agreed upon
-- Helps track for change management (Add them if Stakeholders really want it)
+- Helps track for change management (Add them if Stakeholders really want it - Change Controll Process)

 3. Everything you done during PROJECT INITIATION feeds into tthis document
 - Goal and Objectives